 - 3.1 The Council has an adopted Local Plan for the area.
-The key documents which make up the Local Plan for New Forest District (outside the National Park) are: - The Local Plan Part 1: Core Strategy, adopted in 2009, which sets the planning strategy for the area up until 2026. - The Local Plan Part 2: Sites and Development Management, adopted in April 2014, which sets out more detailed polices implementing the strategy, including identifying specific sites for new development. - 3.2 The Local Plan Part 1: Core Strategy sets out the broad planning strategy for housing and employment provision, protection of sensitive environments, town centres, and transportation. - 3.3 The Local Plan Part 2: Sites and Development Management sets out the detailed proposals and policies required to implement the planning strategy for the area agreed through the Core Strategy.
+The key documents which make up the Local Plan for New Forest District (outside the National Park) are: - The Local Plan 2016-2036 Part 1: Planning Strategy, adopted in July 2020, which sets the planning strategy for housing and employment provision, protection of sensitive environments, town centres, and transportation for the area up until 2036.
+It replaces and updates parts of the adopted 2009 Core Strategy, and a small number of the more strategic policies in the Local Plan Part 2: Sites and Development Management adopted in 2014. - The Local Plan Part Two: Sites and Development Management, adopted in April 2014, which sets out more detailed polices implementing the strategy, including identifying sites for new development.
+The remaining policies of the adopted 2009 Core Strategy and 2014 Local Plan Part 2 are either saved for continued use pending review as part of the Local Plan Review 2016-2036 Part Two, or are deleted, as set out in Appendix A of the Local Plan Part One.
 It includes allocations of specific sites for new housing, affordable housing and employment land.
-It also provides additional development management policies to assist the implementation of the Core Strategy. - 3.4 The Council has adopted a number of Supplementary Planning Documents.
-These include Local Distinctiveness SPDs and the Mitigation Strategy for European Sites SPD. - 3.5 The District Council commenced early work on the review of the Local Plan in 2014.
+It also provides additional development management policies to assist the implementation of the Part One Local Plan. - 3.2 The Council has adopted several Supplementary Planning Documents.
+These include Local Distinctiveness SPDs and the Mitigation Strategy for European Sites SPD.

-3.6 Full details of all current planning policy documents prepared by New Forest District Council are available on the Planning Policy page of the Council's web-site:
+3.3 Full details of all current planning policy documents prepared by New Forest District Council are available on the Planning Policy page of the Council's web-site: www.newforest.gov.uk/planningpolicy

-www.newforest.gov.uk/planningpolicy